ethereal-developers/OpenScan/README.md

 An open source app that enables users to scan hardcopies of documents or notes and convert it to a PDF file.
 No ads.
 No data collection.
 We respect your privacy.

 # PSA
-OpenScan is currently **NOT** under active development due to life happening right now.
-PRs and enhancements are welcome.
-If you are planning to contribute checkout the dev_v3 branch.

 ### OpenScan was delisted from the Play Store because a dependency had an unnecessary permission to request installing other apps (Request Install Packages Permission).
-This was neither used nor required for OpenScan which Google warned us about before de-listing it.

-To rectify this situation would mean to update the dependency which in-turn has a chain of dependencies.
-Since the Flutter SDK (used to build the app) has evolved significantly since the last release of the app, it will involve a lot of work updating all the other parts of the app.
-We worked on these issues in the dev_v3 branch which is a full revamp.
-But the development has been stale due to above mentioned reason.
+We are working on getting it relisted.

 ### However, the app remains available on IzzyOnDroid.